jaylogue/pdp1105-console-adapter-v2/README.md

 Both power sources can be active at the same time, and the USB port can be connected or disconnected on the fly. (**_Do not_** hot plug/unplug the Console Adapter to the 11/05's SCL port, as it is not designed to support this).

 _**CAUTION**: The Console Adapter is not internally isolated.
 As a consequence, when the adapter is connected to both the PDP-11 and a host computer via USB, the grounds of the two systems are electrically connected.
 To avoid ground potential differences, ensure that both the PDP and the host computer are connected to the same power circuit and that both systems are properly earth grounded._

 ### Virtual Paper Tape Reader

 The PDP-11/05 SCL port includes a signal called "READER RUN" which is designed to drive a low-speed paper tape reader attached to the console device (the quintessential example being the [ASR-33 teletype](https://en.wikipedia.org/wiki/Teletype_Model_33)).
 Whenever the PDP asserts the "READER RUN" signal, the reader is expected to read one character from a mounted paper tape and send it to the computer.
 In the Console Adapter, the READER RUN signal drives a transistor whose output is fed to a GPIO pin on the Pico.
-Software on the Pico detects READER RUN transistions and uses this to emulate the behavior of a legacy tape reader.
+Software on the Pico detects READER RUN transitions and uses this to emulate the behavior of a legacy tape reader.

 Users can mount paper tape images on the virtual paper tape reader using the Console Adapter's menu system (accessed by typing a special _menu_ key on the console).
 While the tape reader is active, a visual progress bar is displayed showing how much of the tape image has been read.
 Virtual tapes are unmounted automatically when the end of the tape is reached, or can be unmounted manually via the UI.

 ### M9301/M9312 Console Loader

-On systems equiped with an M9301 or M9312 Bootstrap Module, the PDP-11/05 Console Adapter can be used to load data files directly into the PDP's memory using the UI provided by the bootstrap module's console ROM.
+On systems equipped with an M9301 or M9312 Bootstrap Module, the PDP-11/05 Console Adapter can be used to load data files directly into the PDP's memory using the UI provided by the bootstrap module's console ROM.
 Data is loaded by issuing a series of Load Address (L) and Deposit (D) commands and monitoring the responses received from the console.
 The loader automatically detects data files in Absolute Loader (LDA) format and arranges to load their contents at the correct memory offsets.

-The loader includes special support for loading the PDP-11 Bootstrap Loader (the code for which is built in to the Console Adapter firmware).
+The loader includes special support for loading the PDP-11 Bootstrap Loader (the code for which is built into the Console Adapter firmware).
 When requested to load the Bootstrap Loader, the Console Adapter will prompt the user for the memory size of the machine and adjust the software's load address and instruction contents automatically, following the rules described in the associated DEC documentation.

 A similar feature is available for loading the Absolute Loader, which allows for bypassing the Bootstrap Loader step completely.

 ### Persistent File Library

-The Console Adapter supports the ability to load frequently used paper tape images, and other types of data files, into the Pico's FLASH memory such that they are readily available for use when working the PDP-11.
+The Console Adapter supports the ability to load frequently used paper tape images, and other types of data files, into the Pico's FLASH memory such that they are readily available for use when working with the PDP-11.
 A python-based command line tool is provided that gathers together a set of data files into a .uf2 file which then can be written to FLASH using one of the standard Pico firmware update processes (e.g. by dragging it onto the Pico's virtual disk).
 Once programmed into FLASH, the files are available for mounting on the virtual paper tape reader, or loading directly into memory using the M9301/M9312 console loader feature.

 1MiB of FLASH memory is reserved for file storage.
 Any number of files may be stored in this memory, with each file consuming a maximum of 64KiB.

 ### XMODEM File Upload

 In addition to files stored in the FLASH-based file library, data files can be uploaded to the Console Adapter using the XMODEM file transfer protocol.
-Files can be uploaded either via the USB interface, or the auxiliary terminal interface using appropriate XMODEM software on the sending side.
+Files can be uploaded either via the USB interface or the auxiliary terminal interface using appropriate XMODEM software on the sending side.
 Once uploaded, a file can be used repeatedly for mounting on the virtual paper tape reader or loading via the console loader.

 Uploaded files are stored in RAM on the Console Adapter and are limited to 64KiB in size.